freiheit-com/kuberpult/README_DEVELOPERS.md

 ## introduction

-kuberpult watches a remote repository, unlike argocd it is not triggered based on push to the repository, instead it is triggered by rest api instead (or ui which in turn calls the rest api). when a `/release` api is called with the manifests, it checks the repository for additional information and commits and pushes the manifests back into the respository which are then handled by argocd.
+kuberpult watches a remote repository, unlike ArgoCD it is not triggered based on push to the repository, It is triggered by rest api instead (or ui which in turn calls the rest api). when a `/release` api is called with the manifest files, it checks the repository for additional information (ArgoCD related) and commits and pushes the manifests back into the respository which are then handled by ArgoCD.
-For full usage instructions check the [readme](https://github.com/freiheit-com/kuberpult/blob/main/readme.md).
+For full usage instructions please check the [readme](https://github.com/freiheit-com/kuberpult/blob/main/readme.md).

-it is split into two parts, the backend logic in `cd-service`, and the frontend which is split into two microservices, the `frontend-service` which provides the rest backing for the ui, and the `ui-service` with the actual ui.
+It is split into two parts, the backend logic in `cd-service`, and the frontend which is split into two microservices, the `frontend-service` which provides the rest backing for the ui, and the `ui-service` with the actual ui.
 The `cd-service` takes the url of the repository to watch from the environment variable `KUBERPULT_GIT_URL` and the branch to watch from the environment variable `KUBERPULT_GIT_BRANCH`.

 ## pre requisite software